 In case you have a more adventurous spirit, you may want to give it a try as an entrepreneur.
 Toronto’s start-up scene is robust and growing, and there is always a place for innovative ideas.

-Cost of Living in Toronto and Tips for Saving Money
+Know the Cost of Living in Toronto Before Moving Internationally and Learn Some Tips for Saving Money

 Compared to other big cities around the world, salaries in Toronto are lower.
 That is compensated by lower prices of mostly everything.
 The only exception to that is a very significant one – housing.
 But before we turn our full attention to that, let’s stay on lighter matters for a while.